The Invisible Parent Guide

 Living in a separate dimension, the unseen Nick tries to work his way back to the world of the living—but to do so he has to catch the attention of someone who’s already there.
 Based on a Swedish film, the chilling storyline has a promising premise, however the graphic violence may have many parents choosing to leave this movie on the unseen list.Starring Justin Chatwin, Marcia Gay Harden.
 Running time: 102 minutes.
 Theatrical release April 26, 2007.
 Updated February 13, 2012

 Rating & Content Info

-The Invisible is rated PG-13 for violence, criminality, sensuality and language - all involving teens.
+Why is The Invisible rated PG-13?
+The Invisible is rated PG-13 by the MPAA for violence, criminality, sensuality and language - all involving teens.

 Nick Powell gets a whole new view of the world when he realizes he is dead following a brutal gang beating.
 Others are also beaten, bullied and attacked by the criminals who kick, hit and threaten them with knives and guns—with bloody results.
 Characters are shot at close range as well.
 Stealing cars and merchandise, the crooks use force and threats to keep others in check.
 Family life is full of neglect and abuse for many children.
 Teen suicide attempts are depicted.
 A couple makes out in a bedroom and a girl’s naked back is seen in the shower.
 A nude figure on a billboard is shown.
 The script uses some profanities and scatological slang.